The Private Equity Review: Argentina

 - exemption from value added tax withholdings or collection; and

-Each beneficiary must, however, pay an annual amount of up to 1.5 per cent of the total tax benefits granted under the Trust Fund for the Development of Entrepreneurial Capital regime.
+Each beneficiary must, however, pay an annual amount of up to 4 per cent per cent of the total tax benefits granted under the Trust Fund for the Development of Entrepreneurial Capital regime.

 No specific regulators have oversight of private equity transactions or firms in Argentina.